-MUSC’s Office of Public Relations is open Monday through Friday between the hours of 8:30 a.m. and 5:00 p.m.
+MUSC’s Office of Public Affairs and Media Relations is open Monday through Friday between the hours of 8:30 a.m. and 5:00 p.m.
 We are closed on all state and federal holidays.
-Outside of these hours, a PR representative will be on-call to provide condition reports only.
+Outside of these hours, a PAMR representative will be on-call to provide condition reports only.
 Any other requests (interviews, expert recommendations, etc.) must be made during regular office hours.
-In disaster, emergency or mass crisis situations, the on-call PR representative may be contacted.
+In disaster, emergency or mass crisis situations, the on-call PAMR representative may be contacted.

-- Media representatives (MR) must have the name of the patient for whom they seek a condition report prior to paging the on-call PR representative.
+- Media representatives (MR) must have the name of the patient for whom they seek a condition report before paging the on-call PAMR representative.
 Without a patient’s name, a condition report cannot be provided.

 - Please double-check the spelling of names and the ages of patients, as this will help PR representatives accurately direct your inquiry.